Bilot/AI-JACK-opensource-R/CONTRIBUTING.md

 # Contributing to AI-jack

-In this document you can find rough guidelines of how to contribute to AI-jack.
-This is a beta version and this is a guideline, not a set of rules.
+In this document you can find rough guidelines of how to contribute to AI-JACK.
+This is a guideline, not a set of rules.
 Feel free to propose changes to this document in a pull request.

+## Rewards

+Contributions are rewarded!
+If you provide a valuable enhancement, bug fixes, or suggest new features to AI-JACK, we'll send you AI-JACK stickers with some small gift :)

 Thank you for your interest!
 In case of any questions, submit a new issue or contact ai.jack@bilot.fi.